Battle of Tsushima: Daylight action

 The Russians sailed from south-southwest to north-northeast; "continuing to a point of intersection which allowed only their bow guns to bear; enabling him [Tōgō] to throw most of the Russian batteries successively out of bearing."
 The Japanese fleet steamed from northeast to southwest, then Tōgō ordered the fleet to turn 180-degrees in sequence, which enabled his ships to take the same course as the Russians.
 Rozhestvensky had only two alternatives, "a charge direct, in line abreast", or to commence "a formal pitched battle."
-He chose the latter, and at 14:08, the Japanese flagship Mikasa was hit at about 7,000 metres, with the Japanese replying at 6,400 meters.
-Although Tōgō's U-turn was successful, Russian gunnery had proven surprisingly good and the flagship Mikasa was hit 15 times in five minutes.
-Before the end of the engagement, she was struck 15 more times by large calibre shells.
+He chose the latter, and at 14:08, the Japanese flagship Mikasa was hit at about 7,000 metres, with the Japanese replying at 6,400 metres.
+Although Tōgō's U-turn was successful, Russian gunnery had proven surprisingly good, and the flagship Mikasa was hit 15 times in five minutes.
+Before the end of the engagement, she was struck 15 more times by large-calibre shells.
 The Japanese fleet then steamed at 15 knots; the Russian at 11 in parallel engagement.
 Superior Japanese gunnery took its toll, with most of the Russian battleships being crippled in thirty minutes.